 Russo is still very raw at this point in his career and would definitely benefit from adding some muscle.
 He is a very solid puck mover from the back end and is not afraid to use his body.
 He is also a great leader and a very hard worker.

-Russo likely will return to the University of Notre Dame for three more seasons to hone his skills and gain valuable experience.
+Russo likely will return to the University of Notre Dame for two more seasons to hone his skills and gain valuable experience.